medik8s/node-maintenance-operator/README.md

 ## Build and run the operator

-There are two ways to run the operator:
+There are three ways to run the operator:

 - Deploy the latest version, which was built from the `main` branch, to a running OpenShift/Kubernetes cluster.
+- Deploy the last release version from OperatorHub to a running Kubernetes cluster.
 - Build and deploy from sources to a running or to be created OpenShift/Kubernetes cluster.

 ### Deploy the latest version